wojtunikd/requml-py/README.md

  The server is deployed on Heroku and can be accessed via URL:
  > https://requml-py.herokuapp.com

+ **Important**: Please note that for the purpose of the individual project, the application was deployed to a free-tier dyno.
+This means that the resources of the application in the cloud are currently limited, and the RAM allowance may be exceeded after a few analyses.
+Therefore, if the source code is available, it is better to run the application on a local machine.

  The API can be used via Postman.